DIARY-Top Economic Events to Dec. 27

 WEDNESDAY, NOVEMBER 9

-Futures at Work Research Centre "Restarting the future: how to fix the intangible economy" -
+Work Research Centre "Restarting the future: how to fix the intangible economy" - 1300 GMT.

 OSLO - Financial Stability Report 2022, where Norges Bank assesses vulnerabilities and risks in